CarluerJB/3D_SIFT_CUDA/README.md

 		  -w         : output feature geometry in world coordinates, NIFTI qto_xyz matrix (default is voxel units).
 		  -2+        : double input image size.
 		  -2-        : halve input image size.
-		  -d[0-9]    : set device id to be used, 0 mean no device so CPU version will be used.
-		  -b         : Use the BRIEF descriptor format
+		  -d[0-9]    : set GPU device id to be used, without this option CPU version will be used -b         : Use the BRIEF descriptor format
 		  -br        : Use the RRIEF descriptor format
 		  -bn        : Use the NRRIEF descriptor format